I tested positive for Covid-19 twice in two cities. The responses were vastly different

 It took me a few weeks to fully mentally recover.
 The stress from all the uncertainties of that hospital stay kept me in a state of constant high alert.
 I kept waking up in the middle of the night from nightmares where I was trapped.

-After a spate of traumatic cases involving parents separated form their children, the government said in March: "For cases where children are involved, each and every decision has been made in the interests of the children and their families."
+After a spate of traumatic cases involving parents separated from their children, the government said in March: "For cases where children are involved, each and every decision has been made in the interests of the children and their families."

 Quarantine three